Before you ask, let me define what I mean by dynamic art.

-The dictionary doesn't define dynamic art, but it does say the word "dynamic" derives from the Greek word dynamikos, meaning powerful.
+The dictionary says the word "dynamic" derives from the Greek word dynamikos, meaning powerful.

 I'm willing to bet that almost every artist or aspiring artist longs to produce work that is powerful.
 Work that grabs a viewer's attention and never lets go.